Ischaemic Affairs of the Heart

 CCU final morning

 First thing next morning I asked the nurse if it was okay to unhook myself so I could walk around.
 As the infusion expired at 3AM, she told me it was — provided I came back within 15 minutes.
 Used the time to visit the lady patient in my previous ward, with whom I had the angiogram conversation yesterday.
-She looked surprised to see me and was relieved that I was still alive.
-She told me that orderlies had quietly come in the afternoon to gather my effects and then vanished without explanation, so everyone assumed the worst.
+She looked surprised to see me and was relieved I was still alive.
+She told me orderlies had come in the afternoon to quietly gather my effects and then vanish without explanation, so everyone had assumed the worst.

 Went back to my CCU room and was reconnected.
 While lying in bed, another nurse came in to ask if I wanted stay another day — I said no thank you.